KyouyamaKazusa0805/Sudoku/docs/usages/en/solve-by-manual.md

 Goal: Using APIs to solve a sudoku puzzle

 The method is simple.
-You should firstly get an encapsulated data of type `Grid`, and then pass it into the `ManualSolver` instance to solve it.
+You should firstly get an encapsulated data of type `Grid`, and then pass it into the `LogicalSolver` instance to solve it.

 ```csharp
 using System;